JakeAllyn28/Portrfolio/README.md

-(work in progress - some links may not work and information may be incomplete)

 # Jake Allyn – Physics & Simulation Engineer

 Physics and simulation engineer specializing in real-time physics, vehicle dynamics, and aerospace modeling across AAA games and government research.